 I remember the day we brought our twin boys home from the hospital – as we were walking out of the NICU, I was flooded with emotion and thought “I can’t believe they are letting me leave with these two babies!
 I have no idea what I’m doing!”
 See the picture below to see how F.I.N.E.
 I was doing!

-I hadn’t been around babies a lot and most of my friends didn’t have babies so I didn’t have any real world insight.
-Plus, I feel like parents don’t openly share about the challenges of newborn sleep or before we are parents, we don’t think to ask!
+I hadn’t been around babies a lot and most of my friends didn’t have babies so I didn’t have any real-world insight.
+Plus, I feel like parents don’t openly share about the challenges of newborn sleep.
+And until we are parents, we don’t think to ask!

 These are the thing I had heard about baby sleep:

 - “Sleep like a baby.”
-Whomever coined this term did not have a newborn!
+Whoever coined this term did not have a newborn!

 - “Sleep when the babies sleep!”
 Ha!
 That’s funny unless you are a professional napper with a full staff to take care of everything else.